percona/pxc_scheduler_handler/README.md

 OS = "na"
 ```

-- daemonize : [false] Will allow the script to run in a loop without the need to be call by ProxySQL scheduler
+- daemonize : [false] Will allow the script to run in a loop without the need to be called by ProxySQL scheduler
 - daemonInterval : Define in ms the time for looping when in daemon mode
 - loglevel : [info] options are: `[error,warning,info,debug]` Define the log level to be used.
 When using `debug` it will print additional information on the execution, and it can be very verbose.
 - logTarget : [stdout] Can be either a file or stdout
 - logFile : In case file for logging define the target
 - OS : for future use
-- lockfiletimeout : Time ins seconds after which the file lock is considered expired [local instance lock]
+- lockfiletimeout : Time in seconds after which the file lock is considered expired [local instance lock]
 - lockclustertimeout : Time in seconds after which the cluster lock is considered expired
 - performance : boolean which enable the statistic reporting.
 If you do not want any reporting just set to `false`.
 By default, is true which means when log is set as `error` or `warning` you still have: `[INFO]:2022-01-12 16:57:15 - Phase: main = 83,051,000 us 83 ms`

 ### ProxySQL
 - port : [6032] Port used to connect
 - host : [127.0.0.1] IP address used to connect to ProxySQL __IF using cluster you must match this with the IP in the proxysql_servers table__
 - user : [] User able to connect to ProxySQL
 - password : [] Password
 - clustered : [false] If this is __NOT__ a single instance then we need to put a lock on the running scheduler (see [Working with ProxySQL cluster](#Working-with-ProxySQL-cluster) section)
 - initialized : not used (for the moment)
 - respectManualOfflineSoft : [false] When true the checker will NOT modify an `OFFLINE_SOFT` state manually set.
 It will also DO NOT put back any OFFLINE_SOFT given it will be impossible to discriminate the ones set by hand from the ones set by the application.
-Given that this feature is to be consider, __UNSAFE__ and should never be used unless you know very well what you are doing.
+Given that this feature is to be considered, __UNSAFE__ and should never be used unless you know very well what you are doing.

 ### Pxccluster
 - activeFailover : [1] Failover method
 - failBack : [false] If we should fail-back automatically or wait for manual intervention
 - checkTimeOut : [4000] This is one of the most important settings.
 When checking the Backend node (MySQL), it is possible that the node will not be able to answer in a consistent amount of time, due the different level of load.
 If this exceeds the Timeout, a warning will be print in the log, and the node will not be processed.
 Parsing the log it is possible to identify which is the best value for checkTimeOut to satisfy the need of speed and at the same time to give the nodes the time they need to answer.
 - mainSegment : [1] This is another very important value to set, it defines which is the MAIN segment for failover
 - sslClient : "client-cert.pem" In case of use of SSL for backend we need to be able to use the right credential